MSP-1 Specification

 - Remain stable across revisions unless identity fundamentally changes.

-Recommended best practices include:
+Recommended forms include:

 5. AI interpretation rules

-- If a resource reuses an ID for a different concept, agents SHOULD treat this as an identity conflict and downgrade trust.
+idvalues as persistent references; content changes do not imply ID changes. - If a resource reuses an ID for a different concept, agents should treat this as an identity conflict or ambiguity.

 6. Relationship to related MSP-1 terms